yilmazlab/Vivaria-Microbiota/Scripts/Metagenomic Data Analysis/HUMAnN3/README.md

 All individual scripts used in the analysis are included in the `Scripts` folder, and the corresponding data can be found in the `Data` folder.

+We also provide a `Heatmap` folder, which contains files for generating heatmaps with pathways annotated from the HUMAnN3 pipeline.

 The data presented in this manuscript are tabulated in the main paper and the supplementary materials.
 All sequencing data generated in the preparation of this manuscript has been deposited in the National Center for Biotechnology Information (NCBI) BioProject database under accession number [PRJNA1049650](https://www.ncbi.nlm.nih.gov/bioproject/), with the Sequence Read Archive (SRA) submission ID: SUB14023600.